The Separability Problem in Quantum Mechanics: Insights from Research on Axiomatics and Human Language: Introduction

 But as we will explain in detail in this article, the situation is much more subtle than that.
 In accordance with Einstein's insights, it is correct to say that quantum mechanics fails to describe separate quantum entities, but the failure does not appear at the level of the states.The tensor product provides enough states to describe separate entities, using product states, but what is missing in the formalism is not states, but properties, in the sense that there are properties that are peculiar to composite systems formed by separate sub-systems, that can be made perfectly explicit, which cannot be described as closed subspaces (projection operators) of the tensor product Hilbert space \citep{aerts1981,aerts1982}.
 In other words, there are elements of reality that standard quantum mechanics is unable to describe and this means that there is indeed a serious structural problem in the quantum formalism, and in some way Einstein was able to perceive it correctly, although not to express it fully, as the mathematics to do so was not available in his day.

 The development of this new mathematics required the pioneering work of Birkhoff and von Neumann \citep{BirkhoffvonNeumann1936}, which gave rise to a new field of inquiry focused on being able to obtain an axiomatic foundation of quantum mechanics, possibly realistic and operational.
 This work found its greatest development in the 1970s and 1980s with the work of Mackey, Jauch, Piron, Foulis, Randall and Ludwig \citep{Mackey1963,Jauch1968,Piron1976,FoulisRandall1978,Ludwig1983}.
-One of the authors, a student of Constantin Piron, has been very actively involved in this quantum axiomatics research over the past century, so much so that the Geneva school of quantum mechanics has become known -- at least among insiders -- as the \emph{Geneva-Brussels school of quantum mechanics} \citep{aerts1982,aerts1986,aerts1999a,aertsdurt1994,aertsetal1997a,aertsetal1999b}.
+One of the authors, a student of Constantin Piron, has been very actively involved in this quantum axiomatics research over the past century, so much so that the Geneva school of quantum mechanics has become known -- at least among insiders -- as the \emph{Geneva-Brussels school of quantum mechanics} \citep{aerts1982,aerts1986,aerts1999a,aertsdurt1994,aertsetal1997a,aertsetal1999b}.\footnote{One should not think of the Geneva-Brussels School as a physical institution where formal education or research takes place, but rather as an intellectual tradition in which scholars pursue a common approach in exploring the foundations of physical theories and, more recently, of human cognition.
+The name is primarily due to the pioneering contributions of Ernst St\"{u}ckelberg, Jospeh Maria Jauch and Constantin Piron, and their collaborators at the University of Geneva, and the subsequent developments achieved by Diederik Aerts and his collaborators at the Vrije Universiteit Brussel.}

 It was within the scope of this school's work that it was possible to frame standard quantum mechanics within more general mathematical structures, able to jointly describe quantum and classical systems, understanding them as limit situations of more general `in between quantum and classical' intermediary systems.
 This made it possible to appreciate that physical systems have properties that can be classical, quantum or intermediate, regardless of whether they are microscopic or macroscopic, or immersed in a hot or cold environment.
 In other words, the term ``quantum'' refers first and foremost to a form of organization present in certain experimental settings and revealed through the performance of appropriately designed experiments.